openconfig/reference/rpc/gnmi/mixed-schema.md

   the specified `origin`.
 To delete contents from multiple origins, a client MUST specify multiple paths within the `delete` of the `SetRequest`.

+### Special considerations for the use of Origin CLI
+* If a `Set` RPC contains `origin` CLI, the CLI origin MUST be given precedence over the OpenConfig origin.
+This precedence is independent of the order in which origin CLI appears.
+This overrides the gNMI specification requirement of ordered path based precedence within a `SetRequest`.
+The goal of this precedence is to create deterministic behavior for resolving overlapping configuration.
+* The `update` operation MUST be supported for `origin` CLI.
+The `update` operation is compatible with the requirement for `origin` CLI to take precedence.

+* Because there is no explicit expectation of CLI to use a path based structure, use of the `replace` operation is not recommended unless the intent is to replace the entire configuration with the contents of the origin CLI message.
+Replacing the entire configuration with CLI content in a mixed origin `SetRequest` where origin CLI takes precedence means the other origin messages will have no effect.

 ### Transactionality of Sets with multiple Origins

 Where a `SetRequest` specifies more than one `origin` - i.e., two or more